Release of Information

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Cincinnati State to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-4605.

 For more information, contact the Office of the Registrar by phone at (513) 569-1522 or by email to email@example.com.

 Health Insurance Portability & Accountability Act of 1996 (HIPAA)

 Students may be required to provide medical or psychological records to Cincinnati State in order to document and receive certain specialized services.
 These records are confidential and protected under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) until they are provided to Cincinnati State.
 At that point they become education records and come under the protection of the Family Educational Rights and Privacy Act of 1974 (FERPA).
 Both of these acts have strict rules to protect personal confidential information.
 Questions regarding privacy and confidentiality issues should be addressed to the Office of the Registrar by phone at (513) 569-1522 or by email to firstname.lastname@example.org.

 In compliance with the Solomon Amendment which became effective on April 1, 1997, Cincinnati State must supply the following information (if captured) to representatives of any branch of Federal Armed Forces for the purpose of federal recruiting:

 - Prior military experience

 - Most recent previous educational institution enrolled

-Cincinnati State will only release this information without the student’s written prior consent if it is required to do so in compliance with the Solomon Amendment, and upon the written request of an official representative of the federal Armed Forces.
-Please review the above section for information pertaining to the release of directory information.
+Cincinnati State will release this information without the student’s written prior consent only if it is required to do so in compliance with the Solomon Amendment, and upon the written request of an official representative of the Federal Armed Forces.
+Please review the Release of Information section above for information pertaining to the release of directory information.